stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 ## More on Container Image Formats

 Modern container tools support both the [OCI Image Specification format](https://github.com/opencontainers/image-spec) and the Docker Version 2 format for container images.
 By default, Buildah creates images in the OCI format.
-This specification standardises the Docker Version 2 format for images, but it does not include features that only Docker implements.
-For example, only Docker supports the [ONBUILD](https://docs.docker.com/reference/dockerfile/#onbuild) instruction, so you need to use the Docker Version 2 format to apply this instruction when building container images.
+This specification standardises the Docker Version 2 format for images, but it does not include features that were originally specific to Docker.
+For example, both Docker and Buildah now support the [ONBUILD](https://docs.docker.com/reference/dockerfile/#onbuild) instruction, but you need to use the Docker Version 2 format to apply this instruction when building container images with Buildah.

 To configure Buildah to create images in the Docker format, specify the Docker format with the `--format=docker` command-line option, or by setting the `BUILDAH_FORMAT` environment variable to `docker`.